coachbots/cctl/docs/source/installation.rst

    sudo apt-get install ffmpeg python3.6 v4l2loopback-dkms pandoc \
        libglib2.0-dev
-   pip install --user build bluepy
+   pip install --user build bluepy python-daemon

 The task of installation is then simply cloning the repository, building it and installing all of the required files.